freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creators-guide/setup/installing-vpe.md

 In order to start creating or modifying tables with VPE, the first thing you'll need to do is install [Unity](https://unity3d.com/get-unity/download).
 You will need a Unity developer account, which is free.

 > [!NOTE]
-> As long as you don't use Unity for a game that makes $100K or more in revenue or funding a year, the free [Personal](https://store.unity.com/compare-plans) plan is sufficient for you.
+> As long as you don't use Unity for a game that makes $200K or more in revenue or funding a year, the free [Personal](https://store.unity.com/compare-plans) plan is sufficient for you.

 Unity uses an application called *Unity Hub* to update itself, create new projects and provide quick access to them.
 The install process is straight-forward and documented [here](https://docs.unity3d.com/Manual/GettingStartedInstallingHub.html) if you run into troubles.

-**Unity 6.0** is the recommended Unity version at the moment.
+**Unity 6.2** is the recommended Unity version at the moment.

 You can leave all the other options unchecked during install.

 Once Unity is downloaded and installed, you're ready to create a new VPE project.
-Click on *New Project*, be sure to have selected the 6.0 version at the top, and you'll see the following choices:
+Click on *New Project*, be sure to have selected the 6.2 version at the top, and you'll see the following choices:

 ![New Unity Project](unity-create-new-project.png)

 The relevant options for VPE are:

-- **3D** - Unity's original built-in renderer.
-- **3D (URP)** - Unity's [Universal Render Pipeline](https://docs.unity3d.com/Packages/com.unity.render-pipelines.universal@8.2/manual/index.html) is aimed at mobile and low-end platforms.
+- **Universal 3D** - Unity's [URP](https://docs.unity3d.com/Packages/com.unity.render-pipelines.universal@8.2/manual/index.html) is aimed at mobile and low-end platforms.
-- **3D (HDRP)** - Unity's [High Definition Render Pipeline](https://docs.unity3d.com/Packages/com.unity.render-pipelines.high-definition@12.0/manual/index.html) used for high-end platforms.
+- **High Definition 3D** - Unity's [HDRP](https://docs.unity3d.com/Packages/com.unity.render-pipelines.high-definition@12.0/manual/index.html) used for high-end platforms.

 We recommend using HDRP.
 It's what we're using when developing and should be the most stable pipeline.
 Alternatively if you're on a laptop don't have a beefy GPU, use the URP.
 The built-in renderer is legacy not recommended.

 Next, enter a project name and a location for your project.
-We recommend putting the render pipeline into the name, because in the future you might want to test out other pipelines in their own projects.

 Clicking *Create project* launches the Unity editor, pulls in all the dependencies for the new project, and compiles them.
 This will take a few minutes.

 ### HDRP Setup